Welcome to Marquand Missouri

 1890: Asa Augusta Cook, was the first Marshall of Marquand.
 He and his wife Polly Ann first lived there after marriage.
 His uncle, Julius "Jude" Cook, was presiding judge of Madison County at Fredericktown (county seat) for 20 years.
 His wife, Lulu Cook, and their children ran a dairy farm for 30 years- selling milk, butter, and cream to the people of Fredericktown.

-Upcoming events around town
+News and Upcoming events around town